EpocDotFr/webtodotxt/README.md

 More informations on the three above can be found [here](http://flask.pocoo.org/docs/0.11/config/#builtin-configuration-values).

-  - `USER` The credentials required to access the app. **It is highly recommended to serve this web app through HTTPS** because it uses [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)
+  - `USER` The credentials required to access the app. **It is highly recommended to serve Web Todo.txt through HTTPS** because it uses [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)
   - `TODOTXT_LOCATION` Path to a Todo.txt file (may be relative or absolute)
   - `FORCE_LANGUAGE` Force the lang of the web app to be one of the supported ones (defaults to `None`: auto-detection from the `Accept-Language` HTTP header).
 See in the features section above for a list of available lang keys